-The vote to leave the EU in June of this year has left many people concerned about what the future holds for the country, especially when it comes to employment law.
+The vote to leave the EU in June of this year has left many people concerned about what the future holds for the country, especially when it comes to employment & immigration law.
 The reason is mainly because many of the employment laws in the UK come from EU law and this could lead to problems.
 For both employers and employees there is a level of uncertainty, while the government are pushing for a feeling of continuity.
 The government have attempted to douse any concerns by stating that worker’s rights will not change.

 The way in which the government are going to deal with the complicated issues surrounding legislation, once Article 50 has been triggered, will effectively result in very little change.
 In fact, those who pushed for Brexit could seek to implement new, radical changes to employment law that would work in a positive way.

 The Great Repeal Bill was announced in October 2016 and it will come into force once Article 50 has been triggered, working in two ways.
 The first is a repeal of the European Communities Act 1972, with the second having an impact on employment law.
 When the bill becomes a reality, any EU legislation currently in place will be enshrined in UK law and this will give the government the opportunity to either retain, alter or repeal the certain parts of the law at their own free will.
 Essentially, the Repeal bill will ensure that the laws continue without any changes and so, it was created by the government to ease the demands of those who were happy to leave the EU.
 It will ensure that there isn’t likely to be any legislative problems following the repeal of EU legislation.